 Patronizing locally owned businesses helps infuse dollars into the local economy.
 Local business owners are more likely to use local banks, accountants, commercial cleaning companies and more.
 They are likely to source office supplies from local vendors and hire local restaurants to cater a big meeting or Christmas party.
 Bottom line: Economists say that for every $100 you spend with a local business, $68 stays in your community.

 Small businesses support local organizations.

 How many times have you approached the owner of a local pizzeria, hardware store or automotive shop about a cause dear to you?
 Office Pride franchisees and other small business owners are happy to sponsor Little League teams, dance teams, charity 5K races, yearbook ads and more in their local communities.
 They volunteer and they donate to fundraisers.
 They do it because they love where they live and work.

 Consider supporting small businesses in your town, just as they support your community and its residents.
 Office Pride’s franchise owners are making their own American Dreams come true every day with the help of their customers and neighbors.
-Contact the locally owned and operated Office Pride near you, Contact Office Pride of Washington, D.C.-Crofton to request a free custom proposal.
+Check out our locations for an Office Pride franchise near you to request a free custom proposal.